OWDIN/eosocial/README.md

 ![readme-banner](https://user-images.githubusercontent.com/1831308/43113852-1bcf3c50-8f37-11e8-8e8d-d38d064ddbe9.png)

 # EOSocial
-> Work in Progress...

 EOSocial is votable social sample dApp run by EOS Testnet.
 You can see how dApp works.
+Play with it! 😊

-**Disclaimer: 1) This is sample dApp running on local Testnet.
+_**Disclaimer:** 1) This is sample dApp running on local Testnet.
 You have to use carefully if you're use it with your Mainnet keys.
-2) Change contract account private/public key when you're deploy somewhere.**
+2) Change contract account private/public key when you're deploy somewhere._

 ## Getting Started
 These instructions will get you project up and running on your local machine for development and testing purposes.

-See deployment for notes on how to deploy the project on a live machine.
+If you want to deploy on public network(Junglenet, Mainnet, etc), you have to edit configurations.

 ### Requirements
 EOSocial can run on virtually all platforms where Docker can (macOS, Linux, etc.).